MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-overflow.md

 1. Select **Add queue overflow override**.

-1. Perform the steps to add condition and action pairs and set the action for each condition that you define as listed in the **Configure overflow actions** section in this article.
+1. Do the steps to add condition and action pairs and set the action for each condition that you define as listed in the **Configure overflow actions** section in this article.

 ## View diagnostics for overflow